 The historic Kotor city walls, bastions and gates were built to fortify the city in the 17th century, when Kotor was under Venetian rule.
 The Kotor walls, which are 2.8 miles (4.5km) in length and 20 meters thick in some sections, were added to previous fortifications that date to the Byzantines.

-San Giovanni Castle, which has played a big part in Kotor history, sits high above the town overlooking the city – as it has since the 6th century.
-Today, the fort is an open shell for exploring.
+San Giovanni Castle, which has played a big part in Kotor history, sits high above the town overlooking the bay – as it has since the 6th century.
+Today, the fort is an open shell for exploring, and visitors can carefully trek up the walls to San Giovanni and climb the bastions.

 Hiking the Walls of Kotor